 The Committee recognizes that there is considerable potential for conflict between an SRO's role as a trade association and its responsibilities as an SRO.
 Ideally, we believe that trade association and SRO functions should be carried out by two separate bodies, each with distinct governance structures.
-In ent and structurally separated from the for-profit operations of the TSX."
+In this regard, the body charged with the SRO role should ensure that at least 50 per cent of its directors are independent from its members.
+We support the model adopted by the Securities Industry Association and the NASD in the United States.